 Why should you carry a pocket knife?

-These tools are very multi-purposed, and can get its holder out of various sticky situations.
+These tools are very multi-purpose and can get its holder out of various sticky situations.
 In emergencies, you almost always want a pocket knife on hand.
 That being said, lots of public places don’t allow them (movie theatres, malls, museums, pools, etc) so be mindful of that!

 What pocket knives are best?